-Upon application by a responsible LEA, the Secretary may permit, in exceptional circumstances, a special education placement in an school that is approved pursuant to Section 2224 (Application and Reapplication for Approval; Approval Process) but that has not been approved to receive public tuition under Section 2229 (Approval to Receive Public Tuition; Special Education Approval).
+Upon application by a responsible LEA, the Secretary may permit, in exceptional circumstances, a special education placement in an independent school that has been approved pursuant to Section 2223 (Requirements to Operate an Approved School) and Section 2224 (Application and Reapplication for Approval; Approval Process), but that has not been approved to receive public tuition under Section 2229 (Approval to Receive Public Tuition, Special Education Tuition).
 In instances in which the Secretary grants such approval, tuition and associated otherwise allowable costs shall be reimbursable under subchapter 2 of Chapter 101 of Title 16 of the Vermont Statutes Annotated.
 Any person aggrieved by the Secretary's decision may file an appeal with the Board pursuant to 16 V.S.A. § 828.

 - (a) Exceptional circumstances exist when: - 1.
-After reasonable efforts, the LEA cannot locate an appropriate public or independent school approved for special education purposes pursuant to Section 2229 to serve children with the category of disability under which the child was determined to be eligible for special education; and - 2.
+After reasonable efforts, the LEA cannot locate an appropriate public or independent school approved for public tuition and special education purposes pursuant to Sections 2229(Approval to Receive Public Tuition, Special Education Tuition) to serve children with the category of disability under which the child was determined to be eligible for special education; and - 2.
 The proposed placement is deemed appropriate by the child's IEP team. - (b) The Secretary may specify conditions under which the placement is to be carried out.